Mintbase/templates/simple-marketplace/README.md

 NEXT_PUBLIC_STORES=latium.mintspace2.testnet,mufasa.mintspace2.testnet
 ```

-`AFFILIATE_ACCOUNT` is your near account where your should get your market fee
+`NEXT_PUBLIC_AFFILIATE_ACCOUNT` is your near account where your should get your market fee

 ```
 NEXT_PUBLIC_AFFILIATE_ACCOUNT=your_near_account.near